Linaro/vixl/README.md

  3. A simulator which can simulate any instruction emitted by the assembler.
     The simulator allows generated code to be run on another architecture without the need for a full ISA model.

+The VIXL git repository can be found [on GitHub][vixl].
+Changes from previous versions of VIXL can be found in the [Changelog](doc/changelog.md).

 Known Limitations